777388/RealTime/README.md

 Accumulator: Accumulate to mathematical domain.

+Genome: Highlight language for genome sequencing. (*Requires 20 characters in the provided site, so you can try duplicating the output in ACGT format to 20 chars)

 identifylevel: Assigned Level (amount of letters highlighted + last letter in the highlighted)

 identifysublevel: Assigned SubLevel (amount of letters highlighted + last letter in the highlighted)